Anthony Reategui

 Anthony Reategui is a professional poker player from Chandler, Arizona.
 A graduate from Chandler High School, Anthony worked at a Mesa, Arizona car washing facility before his poker career.
-He most notably place 2nd in the $2,500 No Limit Hold'em event and 1st in the $1,500 No Limit Hold'em Shootout at the 2006 World Series of Poker.
+He most notably was the runner-up in the $2,500 No Limit Hold'em event and won the $1,500 No Limit Hold'em Shootout at the 2006 World Series of Poker.

 As of 2008, his total live tournament winnings exceed $1,200,000.
 His 5 cashes as the WSOP account for $648,210 of those winnings.